PartiallyFrozen/ComfyUI-Breakout-Window/README.md

 Whether you use a single monitor or a multi-monitor setup, v2.0 introduces powerful new ways to interact with, organize, and execute your ComfyUI graphs without ever touching the noodle spaghetti.

+Please NOTE!
+External Windows only work when using Comfyui from inside a browser window.
+It will not work for use in the Windows Standalone App.
+Floating windows and Zen Mode with floating windows still works fine for use in the Windows standalone.
+Feel free to use the buttons "Make all Floating" to help with this if needed!

 ---

 **Multi-Window (External only):**